Filtration units and proper staff training are among the ways medical device manufacturers can ensure their cleanrooms meet the required standards

 High-efficiency particulate air (HEPA) filters are often the tool of choice in medical device cleanrooms because they remove 99.97% of particles from the air — efficient to at least 0.3 microns (0.0003mm) in size.

-However, ultra-low particulate air (ULPA) filters are even more effective, removing at least 99.999% of dust, pollen, mold, bacteria and any other airborne particles of up to 100 nanometres (0.0001mm) in size.
+However, ultra-low particulate air (ULPA) filters are even more effective, removing at least 99.999% of dust, pollen, mould, bacteria and any other airborne particles of up to 100 nanometres (0.0001mm) in size.

 The other way manufacturers can prevent contamination in cleanrooms is by ensuring staff wear gowns, hairnets and overshoes to cut the chance of them introducing bacteria attached to their clothing and bodies.